Yinigma/EnemySkinKit/Assets/EnemySkinKit/Metadata/README.md

 - Version - Your mod's version, separated by major, minor, and patch.
 Check the tooltips or use good ol' google to find out when you should increment these numbers.
 - Skins - the skin scriptable objects to include in your mod.
 Just hit the plus button or set the amount of skins by entering a number in the skins size field.
 Drag and drop any skins you've created using the previous steps into this list.

 5.Click the "Create Mod" button.
+If a message pops up saying that a file failed to write, hit "cancel" on that dialog instead of "try again" or "force quit."

 6.If successful, your mod files and the generated code will be saved to a zip file located in a folder called "EnemySkinKit" in the unity project folder (the same level as the assets folder).